Kergalli/dragonbane-action-rules/README.md

 - **Action Tracking**: Applies appropriate action status effects automatically
 - **Reaction Exclusions**: Reaction spells don't count as actions
 - **Multiple Actions**: Handles characters with multiple action slots correctly
+- **Override Support**: Use Alt+Y to temporarily disable action tracking for edge cases

+**Override System:** Each player manages their own validation overrides independently:
+- **Personal Control**: Your overrides only affect your own client
+- **Status Checking**: Use Alt+S to see which overrides are currently active
+- **Edge Case Handling**: Use Alt+Y to prevent test rolls from consuming YZE action slots
+- **Session-Only**: All overrides automatically clear when Foundry reloads

 **Parrying Long Weapons:** If you're using a standard melee weapon to parry an attack from someone with a long weapon (who is 1 square away), simply target yourself when parrying.
 The range validation will understand you're defending at your position.